aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - **Stop**: This hook runs when the **main Claude Code agent finishes responding**.
 It can be configured to **prevent the agent from terminating**, forcing it to continue working until a specific condition is met.
 - **SubagentStop**: This hook runs when a sub-agent task completes its work.
 Like the `Stop` hook, it can block the sub-agent from stopping.

-You specify hooks in JSON in the `.claude/settings.local.json` under the `"hooks"` key
+You specify hooks in JSON in the `.claude/settings.local.json` under the `"hooks"` key:

+- `"matcher"`: the tools to match on
+- `"hooks"`: the files to run when matched

 ```json
 {